 Blitz and Loki live together and share the same sofa.

-RPD JACK was also known as gentle JACK before his police dog initial course and although he knew and loved his job as a police dog and would certainly do the business he is still a big softy to this day.
+Jack was also known as Gentle Jack before his police dog initial course, although he knew and loved his job as a police dog and would certainly do the business, he is still a big softy to this day.

 He retired early due to ill health and has an ongoing heart condition as well as arthritis and spondylosis which is to do with his back.
 He is happily retired and enjoying his time with his handler living on Dartmoor.

-He has always had a knack of getting himself regular visits to the vets right back to when he was at the puppy walkers a swallowed a very expensive diamond ring.
-The puppy walker thought she had lost it forever but with patience it eventually came out on boxing day.
-This even made the spotlight news at the time, (must have been a short news day).
+He has always had a knack of getting himself regular visits to the vets right back to when he was at the puppy walkers and swallowed a very expensive diamond ring.
+The puppy walker thought she had lost it forever but with patience it eventually came out on Boxing Day.
+This even made the Spotlight news at the time, (must have been a short news day).

 Riley was born 05/02/2010 where he was puppy walked by an experienced puppy walker in Cornwall.
 Jill Curnow collected Riley from the puppy walker when he was 10 months old.
 Riley was a really good natured dog and they formed a bond very quickly.